 Surely, many summer residents for the first time hear this name and even more so do not understand very well what is being said.
 Meanwhile, this is a hybrid of the gooseberry spread, the gooseberry ordinary and black currant.
 In our country, yoshta has not yet received wide popularity, but in Western Europe it is grown everywhere.

-Yoshta is a long-term powerful sprawling shrub that forms shoots with a height of about 1,5 m or more.
+Yoshta is a long-term powerful sprawling shrub, forming shoots with a height of about 1,5 m or more.
 Yoshta has no thorns, despite being related to gooseberries.
 Blooms in large bright flowers.
-Yoshta fruits are sweet and sour, black with a violet tint, more like a cherry, collected in a brush by 3-5 berries.
+The yoshta fruits are sweet and sour, black with a purple tint, more like a cherry, collected in a brush of 3-5 berries.
 Yoshta usually bears fruit from the age of two.

-The yoshta berry is resistant to frost, disease and pests, its life span is from 20 to 30 years.
+Yoshta berry is resistant to frost, disease and pests, its life expectancy is from 20 to 30 years.

 Yoshta is planted in early spring or early autumn in fertile soil.
 Of the neighbors, he loves gooseberries or currants.